 They called us the following day and said the total for the front brakes would be around $900.

 YIKES!
-But OK, I got it.
+But OK, I get it.
 It’s a huge, old RV with huge, old RV brakes.

 So they got started.

-When everything had been replaced & repaired and Axl had been rolled out of the garage, they took him out for a little test drive.
+When everything had been replaced and repaired, Axl was rolled out of the garage.
+Then they took him out for the customary test drive – which he failed spectacularly by pulling in one direction when the brakes were applied.

 Sigh.
 Back to the garage!